 Qwerty Thirty is a blog about my life as an engaged, travel-obsessed, ridiculously romantic 30-something-year-old who recently traded in the party girl life for step mom status.
 My latest adventure: preggo with a baby boy.
 Oh yes, between all of that and my ever-dependable vices, there’s much to be inspired by these days.

 When I was younger, I thought that turning thirty would kill me.
 I thought I’d be old, tired, and over life by then.
 To put into perspective how ancient I considered this age, just know that when I was 12, I threw my mom a surprise 30th birthday party complete with black balloons and a tombstone cake candle.
 I still can’t believe she didn’t throat punch me for that one.

 For me, and for many women like me, turning 30 came with much resistance.
 The mere thought of no longer being a twenty-something girl mortified me.
 Possibly the biggest blow to my ego was that cramming anything but a carrot into my face suddenly had sizable consequences on my waist.
 And my ass.
 And my once carefully sculpted thighs.
 Even my beloved adult bevies began wreaking havoc on my physique.
 Oh, the horror.

 What I didn’t see coming was all this confidence, fun, gratitude, and perspective.
 At 30 something, I spend my days living by the beach and traveling the world.
 I am happily engaged to a gorgeous and doting man, and will be the mother to his child come October 2018.
 Perhaps best of all, my step kids think I look “like 19 or something.”

-Not only did thirty not kill me, but, and much to my surprise, it’s loads better than being twenty – but don’t tell the beer guzzling, chicken finger-eating brats that.
+Not only did thirty not kill me, but, and much to my surprise, it’s loads better than being twenty – but don’t tell the beer guzzling, chicken finger-eating, actually 19-year-old brats that.